-FORM 20-F/A
+FORM 20-F

-[] REGISTRATION STATEMENT PURSUANT TO SECTION $12(b)$ OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR $15(d)$ OF THE SECURITIES EXCHANGED ACT OF 1934

-For the fiscal year ended

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-OR

-[] SHELL COMPANY PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Date of event requiring this shell company report

-For the transition period from to

-Com mission file number 000-50922

-STARCORE INTERNATIONAL MINES LTD.

-(Exact name of Registrant as specified in its charter)

-(Translation of Registrant's name into English)

-British Columbia, Canada

-(Jurisdiction of incorporation or organization)

-Suite 750 - 580 Hornby Street, Box 113 Vancouver, British Columbia, Canada V6C 3B6

-(Address of principal executive offices)

-Securities registered or to be registered pursuant to Section 12(b) of the Act.

-Title of Class Not Applicable

-Name of each exchange on which registered

-Securities registered or to be registered pursuant to Section 12(g) of the Act.
+[] REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR [ X ] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended April 30, 2018 OR [ ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to OR [] SHELL COMPANY PURSUANT TO SECTION 13 OR $15(\mathrm{d})$ OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Com umission file number 000-50922 STARCORE INTERNATIONAL MINES LTD. (Exact name of Registrant as specified in its charter) Not Applicable (Translation of Registrant's name into English) British Columbia, Canada (Jurisdiction of incorporation or organization) Suite 750 - 580 Hornby Street, Box 113 Vancouver, British Columbia, Canada V6C 3B6 (Address of principal executive offices) Securities registered or to be registered pursuant to Section 12(b) of the Act.
+Title of Class Name of each exchange on which registered Not Applicable Not Applicable Secu urities registered or to be registered pursuant to Section 12(g) of the Act.

-Common Shares Without Par Value (Title of Class)
+Common Shares Without Par Value

+(Title of Class)